 - Violent behavior

 There are many other tell-tale signs of meth addiction, both short and long-term.
 Getting help for addiction to this dangerous drug is crucial.

-The first step in meth addiction treatment is admittance to a professional detox facility, such as True Recovery’s Drug & Alcohol Detox, in which medical professionals can manage some of the symptoms of methamphetamine withdrawal.
+The first step in meth addiction treatment is admittance to a professional detox facility, such as True’s Drug & Alcohol Detox, in which medical professionals can manage some of the symptoms of methamphetamine withdrawal.
 This, in turn, greatly increases the likelihood of successfully completing the initial detox phase.

 Following the initial stay at a certified detox facility with an extended stay at an inpatient treatment facility greatly increases the chances of achieving long-term sobriety.

 During an inpatient treatment stay, the user can also learn a new way of life and begin integration into a recovery program (such as Narcotics Anonymous or Crystal Anonymous) which provides the greatest odds for those addicted to methamphetamine to achieve long-term sobriety.

 When you arrive at True’s Orange County meth addiction treatment center, you are not only given the tools and support needed to achieve long-term sobriety, but we also provide meth addiction counseling and life skills counseling.

 Our treatment programs for meth addiction and dependency create true transformations through advanced psychological and psychiatric techniques accompanied by various evidence-based therapies.

 Treatment at True

 Unlike most meth addiction treatment centers, True’s meth addiction treatment program in Newport Beach, CA, offers an alternative program that provides individualized care.
 Our highly experienced and professional staff provides meth addiction counseling and will work with you to find and pursue your passions in life, which is beneficial during and after the recovery process.